arbor-sim/arbor/doc/python/cable_cell.rst

        A read only string expression describing the subset of a cell morphology (region) on which this policy has been declared.

-   CV policies can be :ref:`composed <cablecell-cv-composition>` with ``+`` and ``|`` operators.
+   CV policies can be :ref:`composed <morph-cv-composition>` with ``+`` and ``|`` operators.

    .. code-block:: Python

        # The plus operator applies
        policy = arbor.cv_policy_single('"soma"') + cv_policy('"dend"')

        # The | operator uses CVs of length 10 μm everywhere, except